utexas-public-history/tower/the-victims.md

 Robert Hamilton Boyer was the third person shot by Charles Whitman on August 1, 1966.
 A 33-year-old Pennsylvania native, Boyer was an up and coming mathematician.
 He had been working in Mexico and was traveling to Texas to visit friends and handle some personal business on campus.
 Boyer had been in town for less than 24 hours when he was killed.
 He was making his way back to England where he had been hired to teach applied mathematics at the University of Liverpool and where he hoped to join his wife and family.

-Boyer was heading to the Main Building under the tower that morning and made his way across the UT mall.
+Boyer was heading to the Main Building under the tower that morning.
 It was there that a little after 11:30 Whitman's single shot struck him in the left lower side of his back, hitting his kidney area.
 Boyer was fatally shot before Whitman moved on to take down his next victim, Devereau Huffman, who fell wounded beside a hedge nearby.
 Charlotte Darehshori ran to help Boyer and Huffman, but found herself under open fire.
 She hid behind the concrete base of the flagpole for over an hour, unable to aid any of the nearby victims.

 Boyer was the first person to be rushed to Brackenridge Hospital, but he was pronounced dead on arrival at 12:12 pm.
-Whitman had prevented him from reuniting with his pregnant wife, Lindsey M. Boyer, and left behind two children Laura and Matthew.
+Whitman had prevented him from reuniting with his pregnant wife, Lindsey M. Boyer, and his two children Laura and Matthew.

 ---

 ### Thomas Frederick Eckman and Baby Boy Wilson

-Thom Eckman was born in Columbus, Ohio, October 2, 1947.
+Thomas Eckman was born in Columbus, Ohio, October 2, 1947.
 Thomas’s parents divorced in 1960 and in 1962 Eckman and his mother moved to Barcelona, Spain where they lived until 1963 when they returned to Ohio.
 In 1966 Eckman was attending the summer school at UT, planning to continue in the Fall.

 Since his arrival in Austin, Eckman was an active participant in Students for a Democratic Society (SDS), an organization that opposed racial discrimination and US participation in the Vietnam War.
 At one SDS meeting he met Claire Wilson, who was six months pregnant.
-Claire and Eckman became a couple and began to live together in June 1966.
+Wilson and Eckman became a couple and began to live together in June 1966.

 On August 1, 1966, Claire and Thomas attended an SDS meeting at the Texas Union.They left the session and began walking across the plaza in front of the tower, when Whitman shot Claire in her abdomen, killing her unborn baby.
 It was 11:47 am.
 Eckman approached Claire to ask what was wrong.
 Seconds later Whitman shot him in the chest, killing him instantly.